envygeeks/jekyll-assets/README.md

 # Jekyll 3 Assets

-Jekyll 3 assets is an asset pipeline using Sprockets 3 for Jekyll 3.
-This software is deeply alpha and still is missing pieces from old Jekyll-Assets so beware when you use it, these pieces will be added soon (tm.)
+Jekyll 3 assets is an asset pipeline using Sprockets 3 to build especially for Jekyll 3.
+It utilizes new features of both Sprockets and Jekyll to achieve a clean and extensible assets platform for Jekyll.

 ## Configuration